Supervised Detection of Strongly-Labelled Whale Calls

 Task definition

-The task is a classical supervised multi-class and multi-label sound event detection task using strong labels, which depict the start and end time of the events.
-The target of the systems is to provide not only the event class but also the event time localization given that multiple events can be present in an audio recording (see Fig 1).
+The task is a classical supervised multi-class and multi-label sound event detection task using strong labels.
+The latter depict the start and end time of the events, and consequently the target of the models is to provide not only the event class but also the event time localization given that multiple events can be present in an audio recording (see Fig 1).
 In the context of the IWC-SORP Acoustic Trends Project described above, this task is applied to the detection of 7 different call types from Antarctic blue and fin whales, grouped together into 3 categories for evaluation.
-This task aims to challenge and assess the generalization ability of models to adapt and perform in varying acoustic environments, reflecting the real-world variability encountered in marine mammal monitoring.
+This task aims to challenge and assess the generalization ability of models to adapt and perform in varying acoustic environments while being able to detect sound events with low presence rate (below 10 %), reflecting the real-world difficulties encountered in marine mammal monitoring.

 Call description